 Every year Bill’s daughter asks for ice cream cake for her birthday.
 This year, I decided I would make one for her.
-I browsed Pinterest for some of the best and saw a couple different ideas.
+I browsed Pinterest for ideas of easy to make ice cream cakes and saw a couple different possibilities.
 This is how I cook and create anything I do.
-I compare a few ideas, take the parts I like and concoct what works for me.
-And this Reeses Brownie Toffee Delight Ice Cream Cake was AMAZING!
+I compare a few ideas, take the parts I like, and concoct what works for me.
+This Reese’s Brownie Toffee Delight Ice Cream Cake was AMAZING!
 The entire family loved it!
-All 3 of us participated in the creation but it was extremely easy to do.
-In our house we believe in affordability, ease, and taste and for a 13th birthday celebration TASTE is priority.
-This has all we were looking for and was success!
+All three of us participated in the creation, but it was extremely easy to do.
+In our house we believe in affordability, ease, and taste.
+For a 13th birthday celebration, TASTE is priority.
+This has all we were looking for and was a true success!

 Here’s what we did:

 18×26 jelly roll pan

 1 1/3 cups oil

 Ice cream Cake Mixture: